johnhess/dj-sec/dj-sec.md

 What to do if you're in that situation or might be:

 * Store the CSRF token connected to the user's session on the server-side and check against that tamper-proof value
-* Cryptographically sign the token with a private key, and, upon the token's return, use that to check that you are the one who generated the value
+* Cryptographically sign a user/session-associated token with a private key, and, upon the token's return, use that to check that you are the one who generated the value

 ---